 - Representing mortgagees in claims for breach of common law and equitable duties associated with the sale of a residential property at an undervalue, and declarations of unfair relationship and other relief under the Consumer Credit Act 2006.

-- Drafting proceedings and representing parties in claims for trespass to goods, conversion and other wrongful interference with goods;
+- Drafting proceedings and representing parties in bailment, trespass to goods, conversion and other Torts (Interference with Goods) Act 1977 claims;

 - Drafting proceedings and representing parties in claims under the Sale of Goods Act 1979, Supply of Goods & Services Act 1982, Consumer Rights Act 2015 and The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.